LaunchSchoolKalisz/LS170/study_guide/tcp_udp.md

 What are some use cases for UDP over TCP?

 - UDP is a good option for any application that prioritizes speed and flexibility.
-- For example, video calling applications and online games that prioritize speed over the potential for small amounts of lost data, can utilize UDP.
+- For example, video calling applications and online games, first person shooter games that prioritize speed over the potential for small amounts of lost data, can utilize UDP.